Read aloud podcast and commentary: In Production

 The way forward is to surrender self to Christ.
 We align ourselves to His plans instead of our ways/plans.
 This is easier said and written than practiced.
 This is a daily choice and battle that requires self-denial, sacrifice, and perseverance.
 We demonstrate faith in the difficulties of life.
 Paul commands us in Philippians 2:14-16:

-14Do all things without complaining or arguments; 15so that you will prove yourselves to be blameless and innocent, children of God above reproach in the midst of a crooked and perverse generation, among whom you appear as lights in the world, 16holding firmly the word of life, so that on the day of Christ I can take pride because I did not run in vain nor labor in vain.
+14Do everything without complaining or arguing, 15so that you may be blameless and pure, children of God without fault in a crooked and perverse generation, in which you shine as lights in the world 16as you hold forth the word of life, in order that I may boast on the day of Christ that I did not run or labor in vain.

 In summary, we demonstrate our faith to the lost world by not complaining and proving ourselves faithful in “holding firmly to the word of life.”
 We chose to obey God and submit to His ways instead of trying to arrange for our own comfort in difficult situations.
 I know that this is difficult!
 But it’s what God commands.
 Paul writes that he is being poured out as a drink offering.
 He is writing this letter (Philippians) from a prison.
 He has many reasons to complain and grumble, but he doesn’t!
 He recognizes God’s gracious activity in his impossibly difficult situations.

-Psalm 103 is a great prayer resource to recenter yourself on God’s goodness.
+Psalms 103 and 145 are great prayer resources to recenter yourself on God’s goodness.
 Giving thanks and worshiping God is appropriate and necessary during difficult times.
 God is good all the time even when things are going badly around us!
 Focusing on Him takes the focus off of self and others!
 Recall God’s Goodness, Faithfulness, Exceeding Mercy, and deep love for you!
 Trade Satan’s lies for God’s Powerful Living Words of Truth!

 Be the Salt and Light for the world–This is our Purpose

-Jesus teaches at the Sermon on the Mount Matthew 5:13-16
+Jesus teaches at the Sermon on the Mount Matthew 5:13-16: emphasis mine

-13“You are the salt of the earth; but if the salt has become tasteless, how can it be made salty again?
-It is no longer good for anything, except to be thrown out and trampled underfoot by people.
+13You are the salt of the earth.
+But if the salt loses its savor, how can it be made salty again?
+It is no longer good for anything, except to be thrown out and trampled by men.

-14“You are the light of the world.
-A city set on a hill cannot be hidden; 15nor do people light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
-16Your light must shine before people in such a way that they may see your good works, and glorify your Father who is in heaven.
+14You are the light of the world.
+A city on a hill cannot be hidden.
+15Neither do people light a lamp and put it under a basket.
+Instead, they set it on a stand, and it gives light to everyone in the house.
+16In the same way, let your light shine before men, that they may see your good deeds and glorify your Father in heaven.

 Jesus clearly states the purpose of our lives.
 We are to be both salt and light.
 Salt is a preservative and anti-septic.
 It keeps things from rotting and becoming infected with bacteria.
 Light is referring to the oil lamps that were used to light homes after dark.
 How we live matters!
 Our neighbors, coworkers, and others are watching us.
 Are we being a “force” of good and light?
 Often our actions speak louder than our words.